 In addition, in the social sciences, event studies do not generally take the form that they do in securities fraud litigation and are used for different purposes.
-As we have observed in other work, "there are important differences between the scholarly contexts for which event studies were originally designed and the use of event studies in securities fraud litigation."105 In importing the event study methodology into securities fraud litigation and, in particular, to address the question of whether a particular disclosure has affected the price of a single firm, courts must make adjustments to the standard methodology as well as making judgments about the legal significance of reported results.106
+As we have observed in other work, "there are important differences between the scholarly contexts for which event studies were originally designed and the use of event studies in securities fraud litigation."
+In importing the event study methodology into securities fraud litigation and, in particular, to address the question of whether a particular disclosure has affected the price of a single firm, courts must make adjustments to the standard methodology as well as make judgments about the legal significance of reported results.

 How should this legal judgment be made?
-We argue that, because of the tradeoff between confidence level and power and the resulting effect on the scope of viable securities fraud cases, the confidence level should be
+We argue that, because of the tradeoff between confidence level and power and the resulting effect on the scope of viable securities fraud cases, the confidence level should be chosen in a way that is sensitive to the likelihood of detecting frauds when they have actually occurred.

-101 See Gelbach, supra note 12 for an extensive discussion on this point.
-For a judicial acknowledgment of the point, see United States v.
-Hatfield, 795 F. Supp.
-2d 219, 234 (E.D.N.Y.
-2011) ("Preponderance of the evidence does not anywhere near require 95% certainty, and Professor Harris' study should have made accommodations for this lower evidentiary burden.").
+&lt;sup>101 See generally Gelbach, supra note 12, for an extensive discussion on this point.
+For a judicial acknowledgment of the point, see Hatfield, 795 F. Supp.
+2d at 234 ("Preponderance of the evidence does not anywhere near require 95% certainty, and Professor Harris' study should have made accommodations for this lower evidentiary burden.").

-102 Whether courts are competent to resolve that scientific question is unclear and delegating to expert witnesses both the standards by which their opinions are to be evaluated and the legal significance to be given them is problematic.
-See Ryan D. Enos, Anthony Fowler, & Christopher S. Havasy, The Negative Effect Fallacy: A Case Study of Incorrect Statistical Reasoning by Federal Courts, 14 J. EMPIRICAL LEGAL STUD.
+Whether courts are competent to resolve that scientific question is unclear and delegating to expert witnesses both the standards by which their opinions are to be evaluated and the legal significance to be given them is problematic.
+See Ryan D. Enos, Anthony Fowler & Christopher S. Havasy, The Negative Effect Fallacy: A Case Study of Incorrect Statistical Reasoning by Federal Courts, 14 J. Empirical Legal Stud.
 618, 647 (2017) (identifying "the challenges associated with interpreting statistical evidence in federal courts" and offering proposals for reform).